Network-Direction/chatbot/README.md

 ### Notes:
     Global configuration is done in config.yaml
-    Mist filtering is done in filter-mist.yaml (this filters the events sent to Teams)
+    Mist configuration filtering is done in mist-config.yaml (this filters the events sent to Teams)

 ### To Do:
-    - See why a user sometimes gets prompted with two login pages
     - Find a more secure way to store the token
     - Dynamically get Chat ID and User ID, rather than hardcoding in a variable
+    - Support secure SMTP with StartTLS and authentication

 ### Author:
     Luke Robertson - November 2022